-For some downloadable reprints, see my site at Academia.edu,
+For some downloadable reprints, see my site at Academia.edu/ShellyErrington

 I’m a cultural anthropologist.
-My studies in the last twenty+ years have focused on visible and audible aspects of culture, especially those embedded in contested narrative and institutional frames.
+My studies during the last twenty+ years of the 20th century have focused on visible and audible aspects of culture, especially those embedded in contested narrative and institutional frames.
 I study arts and crafts in global art markets, museum narratives about the "primitive" and the "indigenous," the use of ethnic designs to brand and signify authenticity, the construction of spaces and places to tell stories, and such-like.

 Prior to focusing on the arts, I focused on politics, gender, and meaningful cultural aesthetic forms.
 I did year+-long fieldwork in the Duke of York Islands in Papua-New Guinea in 1968, and 18 months of fieldwork in South Sulawesi, Indonesia in the mid-70s.
 The two books about Indonesian matters, Meaning and Power in a Southeast Asia Realm (Princeton U Press, 1989), and Power and Difference, ed.
 Jane Atkinson and Shelly Errington (Stanford U. Press 1990).